mjohnsonsea/canterra-ee-attrition-1/README.md

 ### Project 2: Canterra Employee Attrition (Phase 1)

 #### Project Summary
 The Canterra Employee Attrition project is an analysis of employee demographics and identification of predictors of employee attrition.
-A logististic regression model was trained using these employee data.
+A logistic regression model was trained using these employee data.